The Pop2net basics

 Removing entities from the graph

-So far, we only added agents to the model, locations to the model, agents to locations and locations to agents.
+So far, we only added actors to the environment, locations to the environment, actors to locations and locations to actors.
 Of course we can also remove things.

-To remove the edge between an agent and a location, we can use mode.remove_agent_from_location()
+To remove the edge between an actor and a location, we can use Environment.remove_actor_from_location()

 .
-In the following example, we remove the edge between agent
+In the following example, we remove the edge between actor

 and location